Women Travel News. Why?

 Click on the image to enlarge the map

-We will enjoy the typical Dutch pastime, as we bike along the canals in the shadow of old windmills;
+We will enjoy the typical Dutch pastime, as we ride on the canals in the shadow of old windmills.

 Throughout the tour we will dine in carefully selected restaurants and sample delicious Dutch cuisine along with the classic Dutch beers.

-- We will enjoy the typical Belgian meals and drinks, as we dine in carefully selected restaurants.
+- We will enjoy the typical Belgian cuisine, as we dine in carefully selected restaurants.

-- Private bus transportation in the Netherlands and Belgium;
+- Private bus transportation in the Netherlands and in Belgium

-Additional/optional costs may include: optional single room supplement, optional travel insurance, meals not included in the itinerary, early hotel check-in, optional tour director gratuities, telephone charges, laundry, personal expenses.
+Additional/optional costs may include: optional single room supplement, optional travel insurance, meals not included in the itinerary, additional accommodations, optional tour director gratuities, telephone charges, laundry, minibar, personal expenses.